fieldtrip/website/getting_started/eyelink.md

 {% include markup/info %}
 There are 1400 triggers in one, and 2822 triggers in the other.
 This is mostly explained by each trigger onset **and** offset being represented in the Eyelink events, but only the onsets being represented in the CTF events.

 There are 2 triggers in the CTF file, that are not specified anywhere and should not be there (with a value of 64).
 These are not present in other subjects' data sets from the same experiment.
 I have no clue where they would come from but suspect it to be a hardware glitch of the Bitsi box (which links the serial port of the presentation computer with the input of the CTF and Eyelink acquisition systems).
-The Eyelink and CTF system might have different detection thresholds and different minimum durations of the TTL pulse, therefore it might show up in one dataaset and not the other.
+The Eyelink and CTF system might have different detection thresholds and different minimum durations of the TTL pulse, therefore it might show up in one dataset and not the other.

 There are 9 triggers (without doubling) in the EDF explained by the fact that the recording of the EDF file, but not the MEG file, includes practice trials (because I usually start the recording of the EDF during practice to check whether the eye tracking looks okay).